omicsNLP/CoDietCorpus/README.md

 cd ../../..
 ```

-Follow the [BERN2 README](https://github.com/dmis-lab/BERN2) to start the BERN server.
+Follow the [BERN2 README](https://github.com/dmis-lab/BERN2) to start the BERN2 server.
 Then you can run:

 ```bash
 python ./scripts/bern2.py